Teradata/developer-resources/docs/install-ai-unlimited/quickstart/deploy-workspace-service-docker.md

  Modify the directories based on your requirements.
  :::

  ***MEM: Maybe telling them to modify the directories doesn't really qualify as an "INFO" admonition?
 It doesn't seem like additional info, expanding on a point, a reminder to do something later, a best practice, etc. It just tells them to do something now.
 I see the benefit of emphasizing it, though.
-And, WARNING is too strong...
-I'll probably run this by the UX designers.***
+And, WARNING is too strong.***

    ```bash title="Docker Engine Run"
     docker run -detach \